StanSkrivanek/git_basics/lesson_04.md

   └── pack
 ```

-We can see that our Stashed file was stored in `git/object` folder.
-Git runned SHA-1 on file snapshot, used hash's first two digits as sub-folder name and stored hash inside.
+We can see than our Stashed file was stored in `git/object` folder.
+Git run SHA-1 on file snapshot, used hash's first two digits as sub-folder name and stored hash inside.

 #### Git objects details